Ty Cobb Hand Signed – Autographed Vintage Shaving Kit

 Ty Cobb Autographed Vintage Shaving Kit

-This Vintage Gillette travel mini kit comes signed by the Detroit Tigers legend and Hall of Fame member, Ty Cobb.
+Vintage very rare Gillette travel mini kit comes signed in his trademark green ink by the Detroit Tigers legend and Hall of Fame member, Ty Cobb.

-A unique item, it is hard to find this shaving kit, in general, let alone autographed by baseball legend Ty Cobb.
+A very cool unique item.
+It is hard to find this shaving kit in general, let alone autographed by baseball legend Ty Cobb.

 The kit includes a letter of authenticity from Joe DiMaggio Estate.